Last modified on December 20th, 2021

 Fair Housing Compliant Questions with Online Applications

 Our application asks for specific information from prospective tenants and it only asks questions that are compliant with Fair Housing.
 For example, the online application never asks about race or gender or any other discriminatory question.
 We include the standard questions that are compliant with fair housing such as, “Have you been convicted of a felony?”
-It’s okay to base decisions on this kind of data.
+It’s okay to base your decisions on this kind of data.
 We’ve also designed the online rental application to be simple and only contain the minimum amount of data for the applicant and not extraneous questions that could open you up for discrimination issues.

 Make a List of the Qualifying Criteria for Your Potential Residents